 However, a proper purpose is only the initial point of review, by the DUI attorney, of the constitutional use of DUI roadblocks.
 Your DUI defense attorney will know much more about the requirements of compliance with your State DUI law and Federal Fourth Amendment constitutional law on DUI checkpoints.

-If you were arrested at a DUI roadblock, you may not be able to afford private legal counsel to handle your checkpoint case.
+If you were arrested for a DUI checkpoint refusal (you refused to blow into the breathalyzer), you may not be able to afford private legal counsel to handle your checkpoint case.
 You need to be represented in your roadblock case by a DUI attorney who has researched all related appellate cases.
 For the best criminal attorneys, the DUI lawyer cost can be substantial.

 If (due to your indigent status or inability to pay DUI attorney fees) your criminal defense lawyer is a public defender, or an appointed DUI lawyer, you need to ask direct, targeted questions of that indigent defender, about how he or she plans to attack the legality of the random sobriety checkpoint.
 Print off this web page, so that you can help him or her find relevant Georgia DUI laws, and Georgia license check cases.